 If you live outside of a major city, your rural internet service options can be a little different.
-Rural internet services have a reputation for being lower in quality than urban broadband internet.
+Many studies have shown that high-speed internet is not offered to many rural locations.
+Some country dwellers completely lack access to broadband internet.
+Rural internet services also have a reputation for being lower in quality than urban broadband internet.
 However, options are improving, and if you live near a Webfomix tower, you are definitely in luck!

 Top 5 Rural Internet Options

 If you live off the beaten path, these are the top 5 types of internet service that may be available to you.
 We’ve ranked them from best to worst and will tell you the pros and cons to be aware of.
 What are internet options for rural areas?

 - Mobile Wireless Internet

 |Download Speed||Up to 50 Mbps||25-50 Mbps||Up to 25 Mbps*||12-150 Mbps||40-64 Kbps|

 |Data Cap**||None for Webformix||400+ GB/month||1 TB||40-300 GB/month||None|

 *Potentially up to 100 Mbps if they have “fiber”